rewatisinha/Business-type-Classification/README.md

-# **Business Type Classification **
+# Business Type Classification

-This project automates the business type classification from transaction data.
-The workflow involves extracting business type names from raw transaction data and sending them to ChatGPT to return a cleaned-up business type name along with a suitable category classification (e.g., Retail, Grocery, Entertainment, etc.).
-This process helps improve the accuracy of transaction classification, enabling better insights into customer spending behavior.
-Edge cases and ambiguous names are handled through a combination of machine learning and rule-based systems to ensure high accuracy.
+This project automates the classification of business types from transaction data.
+The workflow extracts business names from raw transaction data and utilizes an AI-powered natural language processing model to return cleaned-up business names with corresponding category classifications (e.g., Retail, Grocery, Entertainment, etc.).
+This enhances the accuracy of transaction classification, providing valuable insights for financial analysis and business modeling.
+Edge cases and ambiguous names are handled through a combination of machine learning techniques and rule-based systems to ensure high accuracy.

-Key Features:
+# Key Features:
-- Automated business type name cleaning using AI.
+Automated cleaning and classification of business names using AI.
-- Intelligent classification of transactions.
+Intelligent categorization of transactions for improved data quality.
-- Scalable and adaptable to different transaction datasets.
+Scalable and adaptable to different transaction datasets.
-- Enhanced accuracy for downstream financial reporting or customer segmentation.
+Enhanced accuracy for downstream reporting or segmentation purposes.

-Tech Stack:
+# Tech Stack:
-- Python
+Python
-- OpenAI GPT API
+AI-powered NLP model
-- Data processing (Pandas)
+Data processing with Pandas
-- Integration with financial transaction datasets
+Integration with financial transaction datasets